oneclickvirt/oneclickvirt.github.io/docs/en/guide/incus/incus_precheck.md

 # Preface

-The following is the introduction of the non-customized part, the customized part has its own corresponding introduction, do not get confused!
+This page covers the non-customized workflow.
+Custom sections are documented separately.

-If your host does not have an IPV6 subnet and you want to assign IPV6 addresses to containers, then please check the ``Customize`` partition in the ``incus`` module for the ``Attach a free IPV6 address segment`` to the host, and attach an IPV6 subnet to the host before installing the environment.
+If your host has no IPv6 subnet but you want to assign IPv6 addresses to containers, check the ``Customize`` section in the ``Incus`` module for ``Attach a free IPv6 address segment to the host``, then attach an IPv6 subnet before installation.

 Feel free to give the project a ```Star``` for free support!-->[https://github.com/oneclickvirt/incus](https://github.com/oneclickvirt/incus)